Wright0/PDA-static-dynamic-testing/testing_task_1.md

   for card in cards
     total += card.value
     return "You have a total of" + total
-    # There would need to be a space after the word "of" or else the number will be attached to the word "of".
+    # the total needs to be coerced back into a string using .to_s or else using string interpolation.
-    # This statement should also be outside of the loop otherwise it will stop at the first return and only return the value of the first card in the array.
+    # This statement should be outside of the loop otherwise it will stop at the first return and only return the value of the first card in the array.
   end
 end

-# Missing an "end" here to close the class.
+# This is where that "end" should be to close the class.
+As it stands, the self.cards_total method is floating in this file.
 ```